Venice’s Canal Grande (Grand Canal) – also known by Venetians as Canalazzo – is the major water-traffic corridor sweeping through this amazing city.

-The Venetian-Gothic style of architecture began in appear in buildings constructed along the Grand Canal in the fifteenth century and some of the best examples can still be found there, including the magnificent Ca d’Oro (House of Gold).
+The Venetian-Gothic style of architecture began to appear in buildings constructed along the Grand Canal in the fifteenth century, and some of the best examples can still be found there, including the magnificent Ca d’Oro (House of Gold).
 During this period, facades included plaster in bright colors, pointed arches were popular, and columns were skinnier than before.

 By the eighteenth century, building along the Grand Canal had pretty much come to a halt.